-The trend rates were updated based on economic conditions as of June 30, 2020.
-Additionally, the discount rate was decreased from 3.51% to 2.21% based on the Bond Buyers GO 20 Municipal Bond Index.
+The trend rates were updated based on economic conditions as of June 30, 2021.
+Additionally, the discount rate was decreased from 2.21% to 2.16% based on the Bond Buyers GO 20 Municipal Bond Index.
+There were no plan changes in the valuation since the prior year.